The 2026 CISO Mandate: Proactive, Passwordless, and Context-Aware Identity Assurance

 What CISOs Should Prioritize Now

-We believe organizations preparing for 2026 should:
+Oganizations preparing for 2026 should:

 1. Eliminate passwords entirely.
 Build a roadmap to get your organization there in phases.
-[CHECK OUT OUR CRAWL, WALK, RUN TO PASSKEYS HERE]
+(Check out our Crawl, Walk, Run to Passkeys here).

 2. Embed identity verification into onboarding, recovery, and privilege elevation.